 Dismissal for dishonesty, think twice!

-In the Labour Relations Act, schedule 8: section 2(2), recognizes three grounds on which a termination of employment might be legitimate.
+The Labour Relations Act, schedule 8: section 2(2), recognises three grounds on which a termination of employment might be legitimate.
 These are the conduct of the employee, the capacity of the employee and the operational requirements of the employer.

 Further in section 3(4) it states that it is generally not appropriate to dismiss an employee for a first offence, except if the misconduct is serious and of such gravity that it makes continued employment relationship intolerable.
 An example of serious misconduct is gross dishonesty.

 It is common cause that the employment contract is premised on a relationship of trust between the employer and the employee.
 When an employee was found guilty of dishonesty, the sanction of dismissal would normally be justified irrespective of the degree of the dishonesty.
 This is because the trust relationship has been breached or broken down irretrievably.